CraigMason19/blender_scripts/README.md

 # blender_scripts
-A collection of scripts useful for my various Blender projects.
+A collection of custom scripts useful for my various Blender projects.

+Each script is self‑contained; see its docstring for details.

-Tested with Blender 4.2
+Tested with Blender 5.0